JonayedAhmed/JavaScript-Clean-Code/README.md

 ### 2.5 Global Pollution

-Try not to pollute the globals i.e if it's necessary to extend existing object use ES6 classes or inheritance instead of creating the function on the prototype chain of the native object.
+We should try not to pollute the globals i.e try to extend existing object using ES6 classes or inheritance, instead of creating the function on the prototype chain of the native object.

 **Bad**
 ```javascript